 This issue is particularly significant in Las Vegas DUI cases where the breath reading is right around the .08 threshold.
 Someone with a .08 or .09 reading may well have actually been BELOW the legal limit once the error range is factored in.

 Note that breath and blood tests typically occur at least an hour after the person was driving.
-The biological phenomenon of “rising blood alcohol” in Nevada may cause a BAC test to show a higher level than what the BAC was when the person was actually driving.
+The biological phenomenon of “rising blood alcohol” may cause a BAC test to show a higher level than what the BAC was when the person was actually driving.

 20. Sobriety Witnesses May Bolster Your Case